 Screen culture has a tendency to control us.1 It is not so simple to withstand.
 Between the smartphone screen and the computer screen, between the tablet screen and the television screen, between WhatsApp and Facebook, text messages and Twitter, we human beings are less and less able to take responsibility for our souls, our thoughts, our very existence.
 The question of who is sovereign stands before us in all its pungency.
 Are we sovereign over the various forms of media, controlling them, directing them according to our will, free in our contact and use of them, or are they sovereign over us, deciding for us, using us.
 Human culture was never, and with it each and every one of us, given to a greater cultural and existential threat.
-It is, in fact, the technological age, its many promises, the comfort it offers and the relative abundance the majority of us enjoy that confronts us as a society and as individuals with the burning, existential question: will humans overpower the machine or will the machine overpower humans (see Carr, 2010; Ellul, 1965; Postman, 1987, 1992; Turkle, 2011; Zerzan, 1998)?
+It is, in fact, the technological age, its many promises, the comfort it offers and the relative abundance the majority of us enjoy that confronts us as a society and as individuals with the burning, existential question: will humans overpower the machine or will the machine overpower humans (see (Ellul, 1965; Postman, 1987;1992; Carr, 2010; Turkle, 2011)).

 The literary imagination foresaw this trend and, from antiquity through the present, has given it artistic form in hundreds if not thousands of books, plays, and films.
 Among others, are deus ex machina of Euripedes, Frankenstein of Mary Shelley, the mechanical doll "Olympia" in the dark tale "The Sandman" by E.T.A.
-Hoffman, the play R.U.R. by Karel Čapek that brought to the literary world the term "robot," the varied and intelligent world of
+Hoffman, the play R.U.R. by Karel Čapek that brought to the literary world the term "robot," the varied and intelligent world of robots that Asimov created and, of course, the films The Terminator, Blade Runner, and Matrix, to note a small sample.
+The majority sketch a reality in which the machine, the robot or some form of artificial intelligence turns against humans, fighting against them and, at times, even overpowering them.
+Interesting to us here is Huxley (1958) where he sketches a futuristic vision in which humans choose abundance, comfort, pleasure, and entertainment in exchange for freedom of choice, internal independence, and sovereignty.
+People in that new world go from pleasure to pleasure, drugging themselves in various ways, all in order not to be themselves.
+They do not ask questions; they

 1 Neal Postman, in his research and books, has been noting this trend since the 1980s.
-See, for example: Postman, 1987, 1992; Jaque Ellul describes the very same trend in his well-known book: The Technological Society (Ellul 1965); Nicholas Carr and Sherry Turkle focus on the influences of the Internet and the media (Carr, 2010; Turkle, 2011); John Zerzan presents this trend in an even more extreme way analyzing it in detail in his book Elements of Refusal (Zerzan, 1988).
+See, for example: Postman (1987;1992).
+Jaque Ellul describes the very same trend in his well-known book: The Technological Society Ellul (1965).
+Nicholas Carr and Sherry Turkle focus on the influences of the Internet and the media Carr (2010); Turkle (2011).
+John Zerzan presents this trend in an even more extreme way analyzing it in detail in his book Elements of Refusal Zerzan (1988).